wso2/docs-choreo-dev/en/docs/references/ballerina-expression-syntax.md

 This type does not support `infinity`, `NaN`, or negative zero.

-The `decimal` type is a separate basic type, and therefore counts as `anydata`.
+The `decimal` type is a separate basic type and therefore counts as `anydata`.

 ###### Examples: